< Oldest Vessel Photos >

 Named by President George Washington in honor of the U.S. Constitution document, it symbolizes the enduring strength and resilience of American ideals, a connection highlighted in its ongoing role as a commissioned vessel with an active-duty Navy crew.

-The ship undergoes periodic maintenance and restoration to preserve her for future generations, and she occasionally sails under her own power, demonstrating that this 228-year-old vessel remains a living piece of history rather than merely a static museum display.
+The ship undergoes periodic maintenance and restoration to preserve her for future generations.
+She occasionally sails under her own power, demonstrating that this nearly 230-year-old vessel remains a living piece of history rather than merely a static museum display.

 The USS Constitution's historical significance is deeply rooted in its service during key conflicts.
 It remains both a training and ceremonial ship for the Navy, as well as an educational experience for visitors, making her unique among historic vessels.
 Naval officers and crew still serve aboard the ship today and visitors can hear the ship's cannon fire daily at 8 am and sunset.

-Today, it remains a commissioned ship, with about 10 to 15 percent of its original wood, including the lower futtocks, keel, and deadwood, preserved through meticulous maintenance by the Naval History and Heritage Command, Detachment Boston, based in Building 24 at the Charlestown Navy Yard.
+Today it remains a commissioned ship, with only about 10–15 percent of its original timber—including the lower futtocks, keel and deadwood—still intact, thanks to the meticulous maintenance by the Naval History and Heritage Command’s Detachment Boston (located in Building 24 at the Charlestown Navy Yard).